-Under Australia’s new comprehensive credit reporting system, licensed credit providers can access information about your credit history.
+Under Australia’s new comprehensive credit reporting system, licensed credit providers can access information about your credit score, also called credit history.
 The idea is that this information will help lenders make more informed decisions, but the downside for borrowers is that it can make it harder to get credit.

 What can banks see on my credit history?